Juli smiling

 Now Kimbilio Hospice also serves as a mission opportunity and training site for students from APU’s Doctor of Physical Therapy program.
 Each year, DPT students travel to Kenya to apply their learning while providing much-needed physical therapy care and education to Kimbilio’s patients.
 Like Juli when she first traveled to Kenya, these students benefit from the field experience and opportunity to provide compassionate care firsthand.

-Overhead view of community
+Top-down view of hospital

 The need for quality hospice care in Kenya is great, and Living Room Ministries is expanding to a second site in Eldoret to help meet that need.
 The new site, a beautiful space covered in trees and gardens, allows Juli and her team to reach even more individuals, and journey alongside them in love, providing physical, emotional, and spiritual care as they live out the rest of their days.